teachamantofish/ehelp/input/spec.rst

 TBD:

  higher V means less amps for the same power, I wanted to look at two motors that can handle diff V's and compare.
 Below you can see the M30 w/ 2 higher AH batteries can't run as long, create way more heat, and have a higher RPM than the M40.
 Same battery price.
 Seems safer, quieter, longer flight time (and that's at full climb--cruise would be even better).
-Tradeoff is the moter is 250 more and the batteries weigh 1lb more.
+Tradeoff is the motor is 250 more and the batteries weigh 1lb more.

 .. note:: Before buying anything, however, a logical first step is figuring out how what it will take to get your butt into the sky. . .